by Ben Hunt and Karin Lindquist

 A less extreme viewpoint will acknowledge our omnivorous history and claim that we are now able to evolve to live without animal flesh and products.
 This sounds more reasonable, but it is still a dangerous ideology.
 It is a fact that many people cannot be healthy on a plant-only diet.
 (Many people in the Ethical Omnivore Movement are recovering vegans and can attest to their own experiences of negative health impact from the diet.)

 We are convinced the plant-only diet is also extreme, at least for many people, if not the majority.
 Apparently, people can feel a sense of euphoria, lightness, and energy in the first few months of the diet.
 This may be due to the body actually starting to reabsorb the nutrients it needs for organs to function from its own muscle and fat.
-This short article explains the effect, and the numerous personal comments are very revealing.

 A bigot maintains that they are right and everybody else that doesn’t agree with their views is wrong.
 It is essential to any cult.